Document Graph for Neural Machine Translation: Experiments

 All data are tokenized and segmented into subword units using the byte-pair encoding~\cite{sennrich2015neural}.
 We apply 32k merge steps for each language on En-Fr, En-Ru, En-De tasks, and 30k for Zh-En task.
 As a node in a document graph represents a word rather than its subwords, we average embeddings of the subwords as the embedding of the node.
 The 4-gram BLEU~\cite{papineni2002bleu} is used as the evaluation metric.

 \paragraph{Models and Baselines}

-The proposed model is trained in two stages \cite{jean2015using}: conventional sentence-level \textsc{Transformer} models (denoted as \textsc{Base}) are first trained with configurations following previous works~\cite{zhang-etal-2018-improving,miculicich-etal-2018-document,voita2019good,vaswani2017attention}; then, we fix sentence-level model parameters and only train document-level model parameters introduced by our methods.
-We set the layers of the document graph encoder to 2.\footnote{More details are provided in Section 2 in Supplementary.}
+Models trained in two stages \cite{jean2015using}: conventional sentence-level \textsc{Transformer} models (denoted as \textsc{Base}) are first trained with configurations following previous works~\cite{zhang-etal-2018-improving,miculicich-etal-2018-document,voita2019good,vaswani2017attention}.
+Then, we fix sentence-level model parameters and only train additional parameters introduced by our methods.
+We set the layers of the document graph encoder to 2 and share their parameters\footnote{Please refer to Supplementary for more details. }.